CHC50125 | CRICOS 118904B

 Key Features

-• Advanced Curriculum: A comprehensive mix of core and elective units that cover all aspects of early childhood education and care, including curriculum design, environmental responsibility, and partnership with families.
+• Advanced Curriculum: A comprehensive mix of core and elective units covering curriculum design, environmental responsibility, and partnerships with families.

-• Practical Placements: Includes 280 hours of hands-on work placement, allowing students to apply theoretical knowledge in real-world early childhood education settings.
+• Practical Placements: Includes 280 hours of work placement to apply learning in real early childhood education settings.

-• Focus on Leadership and Professional Practice: Emphasizes the development of leadership skills and professional practice, including reflective practices and managing team effectiveness.
+• Leadership & Professional Practice: Builds leadership capability through reflective practice and managing team effectiveness.

 Career Outcomes